LKlinke/Prodigy/README.md

 ### Reproducing the results

-6. Reproduce the results presented in the paper by typing (all benchmarks take ~150mins):
+3. Reproduce the results presented in the paper by typing (all benchmarks take ~150mins):
     ```bash
     python benchmark.py
     ```
 > _Note:_ The script uses predefined backends.
 Prodigy currently supports `ginac` and `sympy`.
 The former enables our C++ backend based on the GiNaC package.
 The latter employs the python computer algebra package SymPy. `ginac` is generally faster than `sympy`, however for computing queries on final distributions, the current implementation relies on `sympy`.

+### Results by other tools

+This artifact only includes the Prodigy tool.
+The paper focuses on programs featuring unbounded loops and this artifact is intended to support this.
+To also reproduce the (loop-free program) results of λ-PSI and Genfer presented in Table 4, obtain and build the tools according to their documentation:

+- λ-PSI: Build from https://github.com/eth-sri/psi using commit `9db68ba9581b7a1211f1514e44e7927af24bd398`.
+- Genfer: Build from https://github.com/fzaiser/genfer using commit `5911de13f16bc3c28703f1631c5c4847f9ebac9a`.

+The Genfer repository also contains λ-PSI code for the benchmarks of Table 4 in the `benchmarks` folder.
+Results for individual benchmarks can be obtained by timing:

+- λ-PSI (symbolic): `./psi <benchmark>.psi`
+- λ-PSI (dp): `./psi --dp <benchmark>.psi`
+- Genfer (exact): `./genfer --rational <benchmark>.sgcl`

 ## Running your own examples